httprb/http/README.md

   .get "http://example.com/resource"
 ```

 ### Adding Headers

 The HTTP gem uses the concept of chaining to simplify requests.
 Let's say
-you want to get the latest commit of this library from Github in JSON format.
+you want to get the latest commit of this library from GitHub in JSON format.
 One way we could do this is by tacking a filename on the end of the URL:

 ```ruby
 HTTP.get "https://github.com/tarcieri/http/commit/HEAD.json"
 ```

-The Github API happens to support this approach, but really this is a bit of a
+The GitHub API happens to support this approach, but really this is a bit of a
 hack that makes it easy for people typing URLs into the address bars of
 browsers to perform the act of content negotiation.
 Since we have access to
 the full, raw power of HTTP, we can perform content negotiation the way HTTP